Home

 I promise, I'll do my very best not to have you so comatose and drooling on yourself as you did in those art history classes in school!

-My articles here will always have a bit of a twist, and hopefully, while you find the twist, you'll be "edu-ma-cated" about this wonderful thing called ART!
+My articles here will always have a bit of a twist, and hopefully, while you find the twist entertaining, you'll also be educated a little bit more on this wonderful thing called ART!

 Click this link Modern and Abstract Art to learn more about this fantastic and exciting genre of art!
 It's not about figuring what the artist painted.